 - 2 teaspoons baking powder

-- Bake at 350 F for about 30 to 35 minutes, until set and lightly browned.
+- Bake for about 35 minutes, or until set and lightly browned.

 Serves 4 to 6.